07 December 2016

 This morning enjoy a half-day tour on the Brazillian side of the Falls.
 Take a long beautiful route, crossing a bridge over Iguazu River into the Iguaçu National Park.
 From there and bordering the river arrive at the falls where you get breathtaking panoramic views of the greatest waterfalls in South America.
 The path ends in a viewpoint right by the Floriano falls.
 Later you are picked up from your hotel and driven to the airport to catch a flight to your final destination of the tour, Rio De Janeiro.

 A panoramic tour of down-town Rio today including passing the spectacular Sambadrome - an exhibition area for renowned Samba schools of Rio.
 Then a brief stop at the Metropolitan Cathedral, Cinelandia Square and the neighbourhood of Urca, where one of Rio's most iconic symbols is located - Sugar Loaf Mountain.
 You travel up the mountain by cable car, making a brief stop at a vantage point for photos and panoramic views of the city.
 On the way down you have views of Copacabana Beach and the beaches of Niteroi.

-You are free today to explore more of this incredible city or take an optional half day tour to Corcovado and the Tijuca Forest.
-This popular tour includes a visit to the world famous statue of Christ the Redeemer, another of the Seven Wonders of the modern world, which stands proudly overlooking the city on top of Corcovado Mountain.
-You get there by a small funicular train that climbs through the lush Tijuca forest to reach the summit.
-From the dizzy heights you will experience truly incredible views over Rio and the coastline.
-The return journey goes past the famous beaches of Ipanema and Copacobana.
+A day at leisure in Rio seeing more of the sights or take an optional half day tour to Corcovado and the Tijuca Forest.
+On this tour you visit the world-famous statue of Christ the Redeemer, recently elected one of the seven modern wonders of the world.
+This huge statue stands proudly on the summit of Corcovado mountain overlooking and protecting the city.
+Arrive there by a small funicular train that climbs through the lush Tijuca forest to reach the summit of Corcovado.
+Then return by driving along Rio’s famous beaches Ipanema and Copacobana.

 Rates based on twinshare